Amazon Is Cutting Prices at Whole Foods Again - Slashdot

 Ceramic fake food!
 Inorganic turkey!

 Why is this advertisement a story on Slashdot?
-(Score:3)
+(Score:5, Insightful)

 I refuse to go to Whole Foods after Amazon...
 (Score:2)

-Note: CORRECTION: Amazon is lower prices and beating the competition!